Idaho Clinical Psychologist Salary Outlook

 How Much Do Clinical Psychologists Make in Idaho?

-Idaho’s average salary for clinical psychologists, $60,880, is the second-lowest among all states for which data is available.
-Nationally, these professionals earn an average salary of about $81,000, putting Idaho about 35% below the national average and at the bottom of states in its region.
+Idaho’s average salary for clinical psychologists, $75,330, is the fifth-lowest among all states for which data is available.
+Nationally, these professionals earn an average salary of about $106,600, putting Idaho towards the bottom of states in its region.

 Average annual clinical psychologist wage, Western states

-Clinical psychologist wages in Idaho may lag behind the nation and neighboring states, but within Idaho, clinical psychologist salaries are relatively high.
-The average annual wage for all workers in the state is just under $45,000, and clinical psychologists make more than 35% higher wages than that.
+Clinical psychologist salaries in Idaho may lag behind the nation and neighboring states, but within Idaho, the salaries are relatively high compared to other professions.
+The average annual wage for all workers in the state is $55,640, and clinical psychologists earn 35% more than that.

 Average annual Idaho wage, select occupations